-There are now 44 LEND programs across the United States.
+The GaLEND Program is funded by a grant from the Maternal and Child Health Bureau (MCHB).
+There are now 52 LEND programs across the United States.
 Collectively, they form a network that addresses regional and national issues of importance to children with special health care needs, with a focus on children with autism and related disorders and their families.
-“The Georgia LEND program is committed to improving the care of children with disabilities and autism while reducing health disparities in underserved populations,” said Daniel Crimmins, clinical professor of public health and director of Georgia LEND.
-“This grant will allow us to educate the next generation of leaders who will support Georgia’s citizens with disabilities in living more productive, fuller lives.”
+“The Georgia LEND program is committed to improving the care of children with disabilities and autism while reducing health disparities in underserved populations,” said Daniel Crimmins, Professor of Public Health and Director of GaLEND.
+“This program allows us to educate the next generation of leaders who will support Georgia’s citizens with disabilities in living more productive, fuller lives.”

 Applications for 2019-20 year will be available January 2019